 - On the Choose a dataset page, click Support > Tickets > Support: Tickets, then click New query.
 Query builder opens.

 - From the list of metrics, choose Tickets > Incidents, then click Apply.

 - In the Rows panel, click Add.

 - Now, add a filter to exclude incidents that are not connected to problem tickets.
-Click Ticket problem ID and click the Excluded tab.
+Click the Ticket problem ID attribute, then click the Excluded tab.
 Select Null to exclude any null values.